John Mather (artist): Exhibition history

 In 1916 after his death his wife organised the Memorial Exhibition of Pictures by the late John Mather, at the Athenaeum, Melbourne.

-John Mather's Studio
+John Mather's studio

+John Mather in his studio before a partially completed painting.

 Painting en plein air has been overemphasised and the role of studio work understated in Australian art history.
 Whilst periodically undertaking outdoor painting, many Australian artists maintained studios in the cities.

 John Mather had a number of studios throughout his career and used them for his art, both painting and etching; as well as art lessons, exhibitions of his work and meetings with fellow artists.